 Back then, you were cheekily considered to be "past it" by some youngsters, if you were in your mid 20's.
 It was the 2nd Generation of kids that took the dance to another level when it reached The Electric Ballroom.
 Jazz Fusion had developed into a more conventional style, which many dancers had adopted.

-Within this, there were some very special individuals who I named, "The Fusion Initiators" (Milton McAlpine, Gary Nurse, Robert Layman and Michael Knott).
+Within this, there were some very special individuals who I named, "The Fusion Initiators" (Milton McAlpine, Gary Nurse, Robert Layman, Marshall Smith and Michael Knott).
 Their interpretation of Jazz-Fusion made them the exponents of what I would later refer to as "The Lost Dance", which consisted of certain styles and moves (mainly the battle ones) that you never saw again, even though some of their 'cuts' are known.
-These four 'initiators' were my personal favourites, as they gave a fresh and more dynamic element to the dance-form.
+These five 'initiators' were my personal favourites, as they gave a fresh and more dynamic element to the dance-form.

 During "The Golden Age" (1980-84), the dancers who made up this original Movement (with the exception of a few that were regularly travelling down from the outskirts of the City), were kids that were all brought up in London Town.

 Through this, the Fusion style was revolutionary and "pure" in its day, as it was still so close to its original source.

 It held its own without the need to incorporate obvious elements of other dance forms, and the music complimented this, being an integral part of its evolution.
 As stated earlier, "JAZZ (DANCE) WAS A CHILDS DANCE!"
 This is what we lived for as kids.
 I, along with my twin brother (Gary "The Genius" Nurse) and friends, were already passionately dancing and battling to Jazz at 12 years old.